-The monthly maximum benefit is three times the national average wage in the month before childbirth and maternity leave.
+The monthly maximum benefit is three times the national average wage in the month before the expected date of childbirth and maternity leave.

-The national average subsistence income level is 706,880 Belarusian rubles a month.
+The national average subsistence income level is 1,212,470 Belarusian rubles (May 2014).

 Benefits are paid for 126 calendar days (140 calendar days if there are complications or multiple births).
 For the adoption of a child younger than three months, the benefit is paid for 70 days, starting from the date of the adoption.